fumo2024/3D_generate_project/README.md

 # remember to specify the cuda library path if some cuda header is missing
 cd submodules/simple-knn
 pip install -e .

+# install latent-diffusion, which is used for setting zero123 model
+cd submodules/latent-diffusion
+pip install -e .
 ```
 ### Install Zero123